Teen Does The Honorable Thing After Finding Lost Wallet With $1,500 Inside

 Tyler Opdyke didn’t think twice after he found a lost wallet with $1,500 inside.

-The 18-year-old from California immediately returned the purse to its rightful owner — and is now earning praise for doing the decent thing.
+The 18-year-old from California immediately returned the wallet to its rightful owner — and is now earning praise for doing the decent thing.

-“I just really thought about what I would want someone to do if I were to drop my wallet,” he told KOVR.
+“I just really thought about what I would want someone to do if I were to drop my wallet,” Opdyke told KOVR.
 “And then I thought about the house.
 I thought about the family who lived there.”

-Opdyke was delivering fliers to homes in Elk Grove on behalf of his uncle’s pest control business, StrikeZone Pest Control, on Friday when he spotted the wallet on the ground outside Melissa Vang’s house, reports the Sacramento Bee.
+Opdyke was delivering fliers to homes in Elk Grove on behalf of his uncle’s business, StrikeZone Pest Control, on Friday when he spotted the wallet on the ground outside Melissa Vang’s house, reports the Sacramento Bee.
 It was her husband’s money clip, she said.

 The teen knocked on the property’s door in a bid to give the cash back, but Vang was too afraid to answer to a stranger.
 So he held the wallet up to a surveillance camera and then hid it underneath the doormat: